Royal Tomb of Akhenaten: Decoration

-Artifacts
+Burial goods

 Since excavations began in 1891, thousands of artifacts have been recovered from Akhenaten's Royal Tomb.
 Artifacts found within the tomb include fragments from the sarcophagus, canopic chests, ushabtis, jewelry, scarabs, statues, pottery, and human remains.
 The artifacts were made out of many materials such as alabaster, faience, glass, limestone and other stones, metal, and wood.
 Excavations have revealed that many of these artifacts were destroyed or damaged soon after Akhenaten's death.
 Most of these artifacts have been distributed between several museums and private collections around the world.
 Research into these artifacts continue to this day.

 Fragments of granite sarcophagi were recovered from both inside and outside the Royal Tomb.
 Of these, Akhenaten's is the best understood.
 It was re-constructed from numerous fragments and is displayed at the Egyptian Museum in Cairo.
 Made of red granite from Aswan, it was 125.5 cm wide and 288.5 cm long.
 It was rectangular, breaking with the usual cartouche-shape used for royal sarcophagi in the New Kingdom.
 Its decoration featured the Aten instead of the traditional funerary gods; the protective goddesses on each corner of the box were replaced with figures of Nefertiti.
 On the sloping lid, whose shape imitated the pr-wr shrine of Upper Egypt, Aten rays reached along its length from the head end.

 Akhenaten provided his mother Tiye with a similarly decorated Atenist sarcophagus.
 It was of smaller size, with the box estimated to be 84 cm wide and 220 cm long; the lid was a simple arched form.
 According to Bouriant, Barsanti found smashed pieces of Meketaten's sarcophagus in alpha.
 Based on their thinness, the fragments seem to have belonged to a small sarcophagus (or possibly another piece of her funerary equipment), consistent with the burial of a child.